achilove/TaskTest/README.md

 See [Ts.ED](https://tsed.io) project for more information.

-Used express, typescript, knex, ajv for validation, alasql anf jest for unit testing (Nest.js have all these from the box but test requirements was so) db - Postgre docker
+Used Postgresql, docker-compose, express, typescript, knex, ajv for validation, alasql and jest for testing

-use Postman collection task(omsk).postman_collection.json
+use Postman collection task_test.postman_collection

+npm test - for unit testing alasql docker-compose up - for build and run app